JoseAntonioLiebanaDelgado/JoseAntonioLiebanaDelgado/README.md

 ### 📖 About Me
 - 💡 **QA Engineer** with 2+ years of experience in **manual testing**, specialized in **functional validation**, **bug analysis**, and **UI verification** in **agile environments** (Scrum, Kanban).
 - 🧩 Experienced throughout the **software testing lifecycle**, from requirement review to final delivery, ensuring high-quality releases.
-- 🔧 Technical background with knowledge in **Java, JavaScript, PHP, SQL, HTML, and CSS**, and familiarity with **Kotlin, Swift (iOS), and C#**, which helps me better understand product logic and collaborate effectively with technical teams.
+- 🔧 Technical background with knowledge in **Java, PHP, JavaScript, SQL, Kotlin, Swift (iOS), Python, C#, HTML, and CSS**, which helps me better understand product logic and contribute with a broader software perspective.
 - 🌱 Passionate about technology, attention to detail, and continuously improving testing processes and software quality.

 📫 **How to reach me:**